SoumyaSagnik/Interview-Questions/readme.md

 - `Authentication`: When a user logs in to a web application, the server verifies the user's credentials and generates a JWT.
 The JWT contains information about the user and is signed with a secret key that only the server knows.

 - `Token`: The JWT token consists of three parts: `header`, `payload`, and `signature`.
 The header contains information about the algorithm used to sign the token.
-The payload contains the data that is being transmitted.
+The payload contains the data that is being transmitted (such as used ID and permissions).
 The signature is used to verify that the token has not been tampered with.

 - `Transmission`: The JWT is then sent to the client, typically in an HTTP Authorization header, and the client stores the token in local storage or cookie.